Smoking ban and corruption linked in prisons

 Corrections says finds of tobacco and smoking equipment have fallen from 1300 in the first six months of the ban to 1100 in the second six months.

-Next story in National: Constant vigilance required in Kabul
+Next story in New Zealand: Constant vigilance required in Kabul

 Copyright © 2012, Radio New Zealand